patrikkarlsson72/VM-Manager/docs/how-to-guide.md

 4. Categories can be renamed without losing assignments
 5. Click categories to toggle filtering
 6. Categories can be edited or deleted through the right-click menu
+7. Drag and drop categories to reorder them (except Default)

+### Category Reordering
+To reorganize your categories:

+1. Click and hold any category (except Default)
+2. Drag the category up or down to the desired position
+3. Release to drop the category in its new position
+4. The new order is automatically saved

+Tips for category organization:

+- Default category always stays at the top
+- Most used categories can be moved to the top for easy access
+- Related categories can be grouped together
+- Order is preserved between sessions
 ## Managing Tags

 ### Creating and Managing Tags